sbodenstein/personal_website/content/post/alphazero/index.md

 Some prominent researchers, such as Yoshua Bengio, [believe that one of the key problems with current deep learning methods](https://www.youtube.com/watch?v=UX8OubxsY8w&feature=emb_logo) is that they are stuck at being **System 1** processes: neural nets take one glance at some input, and immediately return a reaction.
 They typically can't make use of more computation to *reason* and *plan*, which Bengio believes to be the key to solving one of the greatest limitations of current systems: out-of-distribution generalization.

-It is notable that AlphaZero derives its success from using both **System 1** (neural net) and **System 2** (MCTS) processes, and it uses this interplay in two very different ways.
+It is notable that AlphaZero derives its success from using both **System 1** (neural net) and **System 2** (MCTS) processes, and it leverages this interplay in two very different ways.
 And this interplay is very similar to human cognition.
 First, as a way of learning:

 > When learning to complete a challenging planning task, such as playing a board game, humans exploit both processes: strong intuitions allow for more effective analytic reasoning by rapidly selecting interesting lines of play for consideration.
 Repeated deep study gradually improves intuitions.
 Stronger intuitions feedback to stronger analysis, creating a closed learning loop.
 In other words, humans learn by *thinking fast and slow*. ~ T. Anthony *et al*, [Thinking Fast and Slow with Deep Learning and Tree Search](https://arxiv.org/pdf/1705.08439.pdf), **2017**

-Second, after learning has been done, **System 2** can be used to improve on **System 1** intuitions by planning.
+Second, after learning has been done, **System 2** can be used to improve on **System 1** intuitions by searching and planning.
 An interesting question is: how important are both of these systems for humans and AlphaZero for games like Go and Chess?

-It turns out that **System 1** is by far the most important process for humans.
-Two Nobel Prize winning economists (F. Gobet and H. Simon, [The Roles of Recognition Processes and Look-Ahead Search in Time-Constrained Expert Problem Solving: Evidence From Grand-Master-Level Chess](https://journals.sagepub.com/doi/10.1111/j.1467-9280.1996.tb00666.x), 1996) studied what happened to the playing strength of the then World Chess Champion Gary Kasparov when his time per move was severely restricted.
+It turns out that **System 1** is by far the most important of the two processes for humans.
+Two Nobel Prize winning economists [studied what happened](https://journals.sagepub.com/doi/10.1111/j.1467-9280.1996.tb00666.x) to the playing strength of the then World Chess Champion Gary Kasparov when his time per move was severely restricted.
 He was given only 30 seconds per move, rather than the 5 minutes he would get in usual tournament time, and had to play many opponents simultaneously so that he couldn't 'cheat' by thinking whilst waiting for his turn:

 > Data from chess experiments show that a chess master might examine 100 branches of the game tree in 15 minutes, an average rate of about $9s$ per branch.
 De Groot (1946/1978) found that stronger and weaker players examine nearly the same number of branches, but that stronger players select more relevant and important branches...
 The simultaneous player with only $30s$, say, for a move will have little time for extensive look-ahead search at $9s$ per branch, and will have to depend primarily on recognition of cues to select the right moves.